-The wicked shall be destroyed. -- "The Lord preserveth all them that love him; but all the wicked will he destroy."
-Ps.
-145:20.
-Here preservation is promised only to those who love God, and in opposition to this, destruction is threatened to the wicked.
-But human wisdom teaches us that God will preserve the wicked in hell -- preserve them for the mere sake of torturing them.
-Mr. Benson again says:--p.
-279, Para.
-3, [DESTINY].
+The wicked shall be destroyed.
+The Lord preserves all them that love him: but all the wicked will he destroy.
+Psalm 145:20.
+Here preservation is promised only to those who love God; and in opposition to this, destruction is threatened to the wicked.
+But human wisdom teaches us that God will preserve the wicked in hell -preserve them for the mere sake of torturing them.
+Mr. Benson again says: -

 "God is therefore present in hell to see the punishment of these rebels.
-His fiery indignation kindles, and his incensed fury feeds the flame of their torment, while his powerful presence and operation maintain their being, and render their powers most acutely sensible, thus setting the keenest edge upon their pain, and making it cut most intolerably deep." p.
-280, Para.
-1, [DESTINY].
+His fiery indignation kindles, and his incensed fury feeds the flame of their torment, while his powerful presence and operation maintain their being, and render their powers most acutely sensible, thus setting the keenest edge upon their pain, and making it cut most intolerably deep."

-The wicked shall perish. -- "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."
+The Wicked Shall Perish.
+For God so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life.
 John 3:16.
 A double enunciation of the truth is couched in this short text.
 It is that eternal life is to be obtained only through Christ, and that all who do not thus obtain it will eventually perish.
-John testifies further on the same point in his first epistle (5:11): "And this is the record: that God hath given to us eternal life, and this life is in his Son."
-From which it follows, as a most natural consequence, that "he that hath not the Son of God hath not "life."
-Verse 12. p.
-280, Para.
-2, [DESTINY].
+John testifies further on the same point in his first epistle (chapter 5:11): And this is the record, that God hath given to us eternal life, and this life is in his Son.
+From which it follows, as a most natural consequence, that he that hath not the Son of God hath not life.
+Verse 12.

-The wicked shall go to perdition. -- "We are not of them who draw back unto perdition, but of them that believe to the saving of the soul."
-Heb.
-10:39.
-We either gain the salvation of our souls by a perseverance in faith, and obtain eternal life by a patient continuance in well doing (Rom.
-2:7), or we sink back into perdition, which is defined to be utter ruin, or destruction. p.
-280, Para.
-3, [DESTINY].
+The Wicked Shall Go to Perdition.
+We are not of them who draw back unto perdition; but of them that believe to the saving of the soul.
+Hebrews 10:39.
+We either gain the salvation of our souls by a perseverance in faith, and obtain eternal life by a patient continuance in well-doing (Romans 2:7), or we sink back into perdition, which is defined to be utter ruin, or destruction.

-The wicked shall come to an end; and be as though they had not been."
-"For yet a little while, and the wicked shall not be; yea, thou shalt diligently consider his place, and it shall "not be."
-Ps.
-37:10.
-If this testimony be true, there will be neither sinner nor any place for a sinner, after God has executed upon them his just judgments.
-"They shall be as though they had "not been."
-Obad.
-16. p.
-281, Para.
-1, [DESTINY].
+The Wicked Shall Come to an End, and Be as 'Though They Had Not Been.
+For yet a little while and the wicked shall not be: yea, thou shall diligently consider his place, and it shall not be.
+Psalm 37:10.
+If this testimony be true, there will be neither a sinner nor any place for a sinner, after God has executed upon them his just judgments.
+They shall be as though they had not been.
+Obadiah 1:16.

 The reader is requested to mark the significance of these texts.
 They are not figures, but plain enunciations of truth, demanding to be understood in the plainest and most literal manner.
-And though they are so abundant, and can be so easily produced, they are not to be passed over any more lightly on this account. p.
-281, Para.
-2, [DESTINY].
+And though they are so abundant, and can be so easily produced, they are not to be passed over any more lightly on this account.